blanchardjeremy/django-template-heroku/README.md

     1. Copy (don't rename) SAMPLE to a new directory for your new app.
 Example: `cp -R SAMPLEAPP blog`
     1. Specify new app name in `mainsite.urls`.
 Example: change `(r'', include('SAMPLEAPP.urls')),` to `(r'', include('blog.urls')),`
     1. Add urls, views, and templates to your new app as necessary
+  1. Delete `LICENSE` if it is not how you want to license your new project
+  1. Follow the *Usage* instructions in your new `README.md`

 ## Usage